CocoaDebug/CocoaDebug/README.md

 Small Tips:

-- You can temporarily hide the black ball by shaking iPhone or Simulator.
-Then if you want to show the black ball, just shake again.
+- Shake iPhone or Simulator to show the black ball, shake again to hide the black ball.
 - APP memory real-time monitoring data displayed on the black ball.
 - For more instructions, please check my demo.